NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/svsims.rst

-In addition to those environment variable options supported in the single-GPU mode, the :code:`nvidia` target provides the following environment variable options particularly for the multi-node multi-GPU configuration.
+In addition to those environment variable options supported in the single-GPU mode, the :code:`nvidia` backend provides the following environment variable options particularly for the multi-node multi-GPU configuration.
 Any environment variables must be set prior to setting the target.